alonitac/DevOpsBootcampUPES/tutorials/aws_ec2_ebs.md

 ### Increase size of EBS

 Suppose after six months of using your EC2 instance, you run out of storage space on your data volume.
 You decide to double the size of your data volume.
 To do this, first you create a snapshot (this is a good practice!), and then you increase the size of the data volume.

-1. Return to the Amazon EC2 console by closing the browser window of EC2 Instance Connect\.

 1. Create a snapshot of the data volume, in case you need to roll back your changes\.

-   1. In the Amazon EC2 console, in the navigation pane, choose **Instances**, and select `tutorial-volumes`\.
+   1. In the Amazon EC2 console, in the navigation pane, choose **Instances**, and select your instance.

    1. On the **Storage** tab, under **Block devices** select the **Volume ID** of the data volume\.

    1. On the **Volumes** detail page, choose **Actions**, and **Create snapshot**\.

-   1. Under **Description**, enter `tutorial-volumes-backup`\.
+   1. Under **Description**, enter a meaningful description.

    1. Choose **Create snapshot**\.

-1. To increase the data volume size, in the navigation pane, choose **Instances**, and select `tutorial-volumes`\.
+1. To increase the data volume size, in the navigation pane, choose **Instances**, and select your instance.

 1. Under the **Storage** tab, select the **Volume ID** of your data volume\.

 1. Select the check box for your **Volume ID**, choose **Actions**, and then **Modify volume**\.

-1. The **Modify volume** screen displays the volume ID and the volume's current configuration, including type, size, input/output operations per second \(IOPS\), and throughput\.
+1. The **Modify volume** screen displays the volume ID and the volume’s current configuration, including type, size, input/output operations per second \(IOPS\), and throughput\.
 In this tutorial you double the size of the data volume\.

    1. For **Volume type**, do not change value\.